CharleneMcKeown/Integration-Workshop/README.md

 <img src="imgs/architecture.png">

-During this lab and subsequent labs, you will start to build out this picture, starting with Service Bus and Event Grid.
-The goal is to have something producing messages, which are sent to Service Bus.
+During this lab, you will start to build out something that resembles this picture, starting with Service Bus and Event Grid.
+The goal is to have something producing messages (in this case, a Function App), which are sent to Service Bus.
 Event Grid will trigger a Logic App that will process the messages, as and when they are sent.
-API Management will be used to protect our Logic App and our application that is sending messages.
+In a follow up lab, API Management will be used to protect our Logic App and our Function App that is sending messages.

 ## Lab 1: Service Bus and Event Grid